Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

   Click the drop-down list to select the channel.
 All available channels are displayed in the drop-down list.
 By default, the Actindo Basic channel is preselected.

 [comment]: <> (Nicht in NoE, in Sandbox.
 Stimmt das so?)

 - *Language*
   Click the drop-down list and select the language in which the fields are displayed.
 All available languages are displayed.
+By default, the language set up in the system is preselected.

-[comment]: <> (Is that right? -> language question = PIM/DataHub question, aber mehr Spachen verfügbar.
-Wieso?
+[comment]: <> (Is that right?
+Sprachen, die in DataHub eingestellt/aktiv sind?
 In meinem Sandbox, nur Englisch und Deutsch.
 Standard Optionen?)

 - [SAVE]
   Click this button to save the package type, close the *Create package type* view and return to the list of package types.